crubba/htmltab/README.md

 ```

 ## Usage
-To see ´htmltable´ in action, take a look at the case studies in the package vignette.
+To see *htmltable* in action, take a look at the case studies in the package vignette.

 ## Development
-htmltable is still in an early development stage and its functions may be subject to significant change in future versions.
+*htmltable* is still in an early development stage and its functions may be subject to significant change in future versions.
 Any bug reports/feature requests are highly appreciated.